Ray Rizzo

 Raymond Rizzo is a three-time Pokémon Video Game World Champion (2010, 2011, 2012).
-He is regarded as one of the best players of competitive Pokémon of his time.
+He has won the title three times, making him the only person to have done so.

 His success can be partly attributed to his team building skills - one example of this is his use of a defensive, support-oriented Thundurus at a time when most players used Thundurus offensively, and this innovation subsequently dominated the Pokémon competitive scene for years after its first appearance at the 2011 World Championships.